Washington D.C. Habitability Laws

 Provide working smoke detectors Yes

-Washington D.C. landlords shall maintain dwelling units and all common areas to be in a safe and sanitary condition for human habitation.
+Washington D.C. landlords must maintain dwelling units and all common areas to be in a safe and sanitary condition for human habitation.
 The implied warranty of habitability and the D.C.
 Housing Codes (which are regulated by the Department of Consumer and Regulatory Affairs (DCRA)) have the same duties outlined for a landlord.
-All leases (written or not) shall include the implied warranty of habitability.
+All leases (written or not) imply a warranty of habitability.

 Heat